Gary Haugen: Published Works

+A more academic and systemic exploration, this book argues that addressing violence is essential to overcoming poverty.
+It was a Washington Post bestseller and received widespread acclaim in development and policy circles.

 Christian faith

 Haugen is an engaged Christian.
 He is a member of the Anglican Church in North America, and spoke at their General Convention in 2014.
 Since founding International Justice Mission in 1997, he has described witnessing a "sea change" within the "Christian community that was [once] largely disengaged from the struggle for justice in the world," but now views care for victims of injustice as a significant issue in faith.
-Inspired by the work of historical leaders such as Martin Luther King, Jr. and Mother Teresa as well as contemporary Christians in seeking justice for the oppressed, Haugen founded IJM on the principle of Isaiah 1:17 ("Learn to do good; seek justice, rescue the oppressed, defend the orphan, plead for the widow."
-NRSV).
-Though it is a faith-based organization, IJM protects the poor from violence without regard to religion, race or any other factor, and they seek to partner with all people of goodwill.

 Media, public appearances, and awards

-In 2012, Gary was honored by the U.S. State Department as a Trafficking in Persons "Hero" – the highest honor given by the U.S. government for anti-slavery leadership.
-In 2007, Haugen was awarded the Wilberforce Forum Award, an annual award presented by Prison Fellowship that recognizes an individual who has made a difference in the face of formidable societal problems and injustices.